 Like humans, cats can associate things or places with a memory.
 If that association is something negative, it could lead to litter box avoidance.
 If there is a negative sentiment, help create a safe, quiet space for your kitty to eliminate in an effort to make it a positive experience.

-Has someone in your house reacted to her eliminating outside of her litter box by placing her in it as punishment?
+Has someone in your house reacted to your cat eliminating outside of his or her litter box by placing his or her in it as punishment?
 Many pet owners think this helps teach their cat a lesson, but in reality, it causes cats to avoid the litter box.

 Is There an Underlying Medical Issue?